Jasmine Cooray (MBACP Registered Counsellor)

 What are the basics?

-My role as a counsellor is to help you explore your own experience and find ways to make it easier to be you and deal with the particular worlds you inhabit.
+My role as a counsellor is to help you explore your own experience and find ways to make it easier to deal with your situation.
 Together, we will talk, see what thoughts, feelings and bodily sensations arise, and do our best to understand them.

 Can you describe a bit more about how you work?